 From the excitement of a booze cruise to a simple cruise around Lake Tahoe, Lake Tahoe boat cruises are the perfect way to experience the lake and truly understand what it means to be on ‘Tahoe Time.’

 Some of the most memorable (or maybe not-so-easy-to-remember but definitely fun!) times are had on board a Lake Tahoe boat tour.
 Check out the M.S.
-Dixie II, the Rum Runner Cruise, the Tahoe Bleu Wave, the Serenity Yacht, Sail Tahoe Blue, or the Safari Rose.
+Dixie II, the Rum Runner Cruise, the Tahoe Bleu Wave, Lake Tahoe Boat Rides, the Serenity Yacht, Sail Tahoe Blue, or the Safari Rose.
 Enjoy great food, great drinks and even better people aboard one of these South Lake Tahoe boat tours.

 Tahoe Boat Events for Boat Lovers